-Bursitis is inflammation of a bursa, a small sac of fluid that cushions and lubricates an area where tissues—including bone, tendon, ligament, muscle, or skin—rub against one another.
+Bursitis is inflammation of a bursa.
+A bursa is a small sac of fluid that cushions and lubricates an area where tissues—including bone, tendon, ligament, muscle, or skin—rub against one another.
 Bursae are located throughout the body, in and on joints and other places that are at risk of rubbing or pressure.

-Bursitis can be caused by prolonged or repeated pressure on a bursa, by activities that require repeated twisting or rapid joint movement, by infection or systemic diseases such as arthritis, or by trauma.
+Bursitis can be caused by prolonged or repeated pressure on a bursa or by activities that require repeated twisting or rapid joint movement.
+It can also be caused by trauma or by infection or systemic diseases such as arthritis.
 Symptoms of bursitis may include:

 Bursitis can often be treated at home by resting, applying ice or cold packs to the affected area, and avoiding the activities that irritate the area or cause pain.
-If the area is warm and red, an infection may also be present, which requires medical evaluation.
+If the area is warm and red, an infection may also be present.
+This requires medical evaluation.

 eMedicineHealth Medical Reference from Healthwise